open-edge-insights/eii-azure-bridge/README.md

     > **NOTE:** If you already have an existing model in AzureML, do not worry about doing this step
     > If you need a model to push, a good resource can be found [here](https://notebooks.azure.com/azureml/projects/azureml-getting-started/html/how-to-use-azureml/deployment/onnx/onnx-modelzoo-aml-deploy-resnet50.ipynb)

+> **IMPORTANT:**
+> In the tutorials above you will receive credentials/connection strings for your
+> Azure Container Registry, Azure IoT Hub, and Azure IoT Device.
+Save these for
+> later, as they will be important for setting up your development and single node
+> deployment showcased in this README.

+All of the tutorials provided above provide options for creating these instances via Visual Studio Code, the Azure Portal, or the Azure CLI.
+If you wish to use the Azure CLI, it is recommended that you follow the Development System Setup instructions below.

+#### Notes on Setting up an AzureML Workspace

 For the AzureML Workspace, you also need to setup the workspace to be able authenticate connections using Service Principal Authentication.
 To set this up, follow the instructions provided [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-setup-authentication#set-up-service-principal-authentication).